 The strength of patents in the pharmaceutical and biotechnology field can be highly uncertain and involve complex legal and factual questions.
 For example, some of our patent applications may cover the uses of gene sequences.
 The patentability of gene sequences and the use of gene sequences has been seriously undermined by recent decisions of the United States Supreme Court.
 The United States PTO's interpretation of the Supreme Court's decisions and the standards for patentability it sets forth are uncertain and could change in the future.
 Consequently, the issuance and scope of patents cannot be predicted with certainty.
 Patents, if issued, may be challenged, invalidated or circumvented.
-U.S. patents and patent applications may also be subject to interference proceedings as mentioned above, and U.S. patents may be subject to reexamination and post-issuance proceedings in the United States PTO (and foreign patents may be subject to opposition or comparable proceedings in the corresponding foreign patent office), which proceedings could result in either loss of the patent or denial of the patent application or loss or reduction in the scope of one or more of the claims of the patent application.
+U.S. patents and patent applications may also be subject to interference proceedings as mentioned above, and U.S. patents may be subject to reexamination and post-issuance proceedings in the United States PTO (and foreign patents may be subject to opposition or comparable proceedings in the corresponding foreign patent office), which proceedings could result in either loss of the patent or denial of the patent application or loss or reduction in the scope of one or more of the claims of the patent or patent application.
 Similarly, opposition or invalidity proceedings could result in loss of rights or reduction in the scope of one or more claims of a patent in foreign jurisdictions.
 In addition, such interference, reexamination, post-issuance and opposition proceedings may be costly.
 Accordingly, rights under any issued patents may not provide us with sufficient protection against competitive products or processes.

 In addition, changes in or different interpretations of patent laws in the United States and foreign countries may permit others to use our discoveries or to develop and commercialize our technology and products without providing any compensation to us or may limit the number of patents or claims we can obtain.
 In particular, there have been proposals to shorten the exclusivity periods available under U.S. patent law that, if adopted, could substantially harm our business.
 The product candidates that we are developing are protected by intellectual property rights, including patents and patent applications.
 If any of our product candidates becomes a marketable product, we will rely on our exclusivity under patents to sell the compound and recoup our investments in the research and development of the compound.
 If the exclusivity period for patents is shortened, then our ability to generate revenues without competition will be reduced and our business could be materially adversely impacted.
 The laws of some countries do not protect intellectual property rights to the same extent as U.S. laws and those countries may lack adequate rules and procedures for defending our intellectual property rights.
 For example, some countries, including many in Europe, do not grant patent claims directed to methods of treating humans and, in these countries, patent protection may not be available at all to protect our product candidates.
-In addition, U.S. patent laws may change which could prevent or limit us from filing patent applications or patent claims to protect our products and/or technologies or limit the exclusivity periods that are available to patent holders.
-For example, the America Invents Act (2012) included a number of significant changes to U.S. patent law.
-These included changes to transition from a "first-to-invent" system to a "first-to-file" system and to the way issued patents are challenged.
-These changes may favor larger and more established companies that have more resources to devote to patent applications, our ability to obtain patents based on our discoveries and our ability to enforce or defend our issued patents.
+In addition, U.S. patent laws may change which could prevent or limit us from filing patent applications or patent claims directed to methods of treating humans and, in these countries, spatent applications or patent claims directed to methods of treating humans and, in these countries, patent applications or patent claims to protect our product candidates.
+In addition, U.S. patent laws may change which could prevent or limit us from filing patent applications or patent claims site to protect our product and/or technologies or limit the exclusivity periods that are available to patent holders.
+For e